Eliaszuu/Eliaszuu/README.md

 - 👋 Hi, I’m @Eliaszuu i like to code
-- 👀 I’m interested in coding
+- 👀 I’m interested in Flutter
-- 🌱 I’m currently learning React
-- 📫 How to reach me (call Me)
-- ⚡ Fun fact: I love coding
+- ⚡ Fun fact: Intellij > VSC

 <!---
 Eliaszuu/Eliaszuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.